seanivore/solana-game/docs/DEVELOPMENT_NOTES.md

 - Evaluate Gemini Flash as editor
 - Document interaction patterns that work well

-### Next Steps During 0709-1000 Gap:
+### Next Steps After 0709-1000 Gap:
+1. Plan first Aider ask / Architect Discussion
+      - Architect VS Editor info. https://aider.chat/2024/09/26/architect.html
+      - Fill out CONVENTIONS.md /Users/seanivore/Development/solana-game-project/CONVENTIONS.md
+      - Turn on 'Enable watching files for ai coding comments'
+      - Prompt for what we need
+2. What docs and what tasks are we running first, second, etc.
+      - First command, read VS edit files, documentation needed
+      - Examples and extent of information provided
+      - Outline and explain all steps to Sean
+3. Setup System
+      - Running http://localhost:1234/v1 deepseek-r1-distill-qwen-7b as Architect
+      - Set up Gemini as Editor
+      - Command to set "yes-always" for 'always say yes to every confirmation'
-1. Continue with architect mode to refine state management design
+4. Start with architect mode to refine state management design
-2. Record any insights about managing scope vs flexibility
+      - Record any insights about managing scope vs flexibility
-3. Note which examples/docs were most useful
+      - Note which examples/docs were most useful/what need more of/etc.
 4. Begin implementation with Gemini if design is solid
 5. Document everything for future Claude to review